-An inverse monoid is F-inverse if every congruence class of the least group congruence $\sigma$ of F admits a greatest element (with respect to the natural partial order) and an inverse monoid F is a cover of an inverse monoid M if there exists a surjective, idempotent separating homomorphism $F \to M$ .
+An inverse monoid S is F-inverse if every congruence class of the least group congruence $\sigma$ of S admits a greatest element (with respect to the natural partial order) and an inverse monoid S is a cover of an inverse monoid M if there exists a surjective, idempotent separating homomorphism $S \to M$ .

-The second author was the first to understand that Problem 1.1 admits a positive solution.
-In his paper [11] and his dissertation [12] he presented a proof which strongly relied on a result of the third author [22, 23] about the existence of certain finite groupoids.
-Later, some flaws were discovered in [22, 23] which, however, have been fixed in the meantime [24].
-The intention of the present paper is to give a complete and self-contained presentation of the solution to Problem 1.1 (up to classical results on inverse monoids), which is based on the ideas and proofs of [24] but is in a sense tailored for what is needed in the present context and presented in a language which (hopefully) makes it more accessible to the semigroup community.
+When reading the paper [7] by Szendrei and the first author, the second author understood that a result by the third author [23, 24] about the existence of certain finite groupoids can be used to given an affirmative answer to Problem 1.1.
+He presented this solution in his dissertation [13] and his paper [12].
+Later, some flaws were discovered in [23, 24] which, however, have been fixed in the meantime [25].
+The intention of the present paper is to give a complete and self-contained presentation of the solution to Problem 1.1 (up to classical results on inverse monoids), which is based on the ideas and proofs of [25] but is in a sense tailored for what is needed in the present context and presented in a language which (hopefully) makes it more accessible to the semigroup community.